nirdizati/nirdizati-training-backend/apromore/README.md

 ```

 * Modify `PYTHONPATH` in your shell environment to include the `nirdizati-training-backend` and `nirdizati-training-backend/core` directories.
-For instance, in bash this can be achieved by adding something similar to the following in `~/.profile`:
+For instance, in bash this can be achieved by running something like:

 ```bash
 $ export PYTHONPATH="$HOME/Work/nirdizati-training-backend:$HOME/Work/nirdizati-training-backend/core"